ArceLopera/PHPRefresher/docs/Moodle/Plugin/phpMoodlePlugin_mod.md

 ### Setting Up the Plugin Directory Structure

+Activity modules reside in the `/mod` directory.
 First, create a directory for your plugin inside the `mod` directory of your Moodle installation.
 For example, if your plugin is called "survey":

 ```
 moodle/